The Best New York Homeowners Insurance Companies

 Look for flood insurance from FEMA

 Contrary to what you might think, flood insurance isn’t included with most homeowners policies.
 In fact, the majority of home insurance providers don’t even offer flood coverage, preferring instead to pass that risk onto other organizations.
-(Chubb is the only top provider in New York that does sell flood coverage in-house).
+(Chubb and USAA are the only top providers in New York that sell flood coverage in-house.)

 If you do need flood insurance but can’t get it through your standard provider, we recommend the National Flood Insurance Program from FEMA.
 This initiative was developed to provide coverage in high-risk, yet underserved, areas.